Weight-loss (Bariatric) Surgery

-Before surgery, you will meet with several health care providers, such as a dietitian, a psychiatrist or psychologist, an internist, and a bariatric surgeon.
+Before surgery, you will meet with several health care professionals, such as an internist, a dietitian, a psychiatrist or psychologist, and a bariatric surgeon.

-- The doctor will ask about your medical history, do a thorough physical exam, and order blood tests.
-If you are a smoker, he or she will likely ask you to stop smoking at least 6 weeks before your surgery.
+- The internist will ask about your medical history, perform a thorough physical exam, and order blood tests.
+If you smoke, you may benefit from stopping smoking at least 6 weeks before your surgery.

 - The surgeon will tell you more about the surgery, including how to prepare for it and what type of follow-up you will need.

-These health care providers also will advise you to become more active and adopt a healthy eating plan before and after surgery.
-In some cases, losing weight and bringing your blood sugar levels closer to normal before surgery may lower your chances of having surgery-related problems.
+These health care professionals also will advise you to become more active and adopt a healthy eating plan before and after surgery.
+Losing weight and bringing your blood glucose—also known as blood sugar—levels closer to normal before surgery may lower your chances of having surgery-related problems.

-Some bariatric surgery programs have groups you can attend before and after surgery that can help answer questions about the surgery and offer support.
+Some weight-loss surgery programs have groups you can attend before and after surgery to help answer questions about the surgery and offer support.